peteroupc/html3dutil/doc/H3DU.ShapeGroup.md

  <a name='H3DU.ShapeGroup_H3DU.ShapeGroup_addShape'></a>
 ### H3DU.ShapeGroup#addShape(shape)

-Adds a 3D shape to this shape group.
+Adds a 3D shape to this shape group, at the end of the list of shapes.
 Its reference, not a copy, will be stored in the list of shapes.

 #### Parameters